Routines & Info (FAQ)

 ● Mobile phones are brought to school entirely at pupils’ own risk.

 ● Making or receiving calls or text messages during school hours is not permitted.
-Any necessary calls to or from a child in school should be made through the landline phone situated in the secretary’s office.
+Any necessary calls to or from a child in school should be made through the school phone situated in the secretary’s office.

 ● The use of mobile phones by staff for essential calls should be kept to a minimum.
 They should be taken/made in an area where pupils are not present and outside class time.